probcomp/BayesDB/docs/bql.rst

 Creates a btable by importing data from the specified CSV file.
 The file must be in CSV format, and the first line must be a header indicating the names of each column.

 ::

-   CREATE BTABLE <btable> FROM PANDAS
+   from bayesdb.client import Client c = Client() c('CREATE BTABLE <btable> FROM PANDAS', pandas_df=my_dataframe)

-Creates a btable from a pandas DataFrame object, which must be passed as an additional argument to the client.
+If you don't have a csv of your dataset, but you have a Pandas dataframe in Python, you can create a btable from a pandas DataFrame object by using the BayesDB Python Client.
+The dataframe must be passed as an additional argument to the client, as shown above.

 ::